-Melanie Houston, Drinking Water Director, August 8, 2017
+Melanie Houston, Interim Managing Director of Water Policy, August 8, 2017

 Well, the plot thickens: Yesterday we learned that the parent-company of Rover, Energy Transfer Partners, filed a rebuttal against a stop-work-order for new construction of the pipeline.